reidsteven75/sound-gen-data-pipeline/README.md

 # Overview
 A sound generation data pipeline can be run either locally or in the cloud.<br />
 It can generate 2 or 4 dimension Sound Spaces with configurable resolution using 2 or 4 sounds input files<br />
-The whole pipeline is containerized in Docker and can be invoked with `docker-compose` commands below (no prereqs except Docker).<br />
+The whole pipeline is containerized in Docker and can be invoked with `docker-compose` commands below<br />
 The test dataset & docker-compose test commands are best for faster development iterations.

+# Dependancy
+* Docker

 # Datasets